karan/Projects-Solutions/README.md

 **Dijkstra’s Algorithm** - Create a program that finds the shortest path through a graph using its edges. [[mouradmourafiq (Python)]](https://github.com/mouradmourafiq/data-analysis/blob/master/dijkstra.py)

-**Minimum Spanning Tree** - Create a program which takes a connected, undirected graph with weights and outputs the minimum spanning tree of the graph i.e., a subgraph that is a tree, contains all the vertices, and the sum of its weights is the least possible.
+**Minimum Spanning Tree** - Create a program which takes a connected, undirected graph with weights and outputs the minimum spanning tree of the graph i.e., a subgraph that is a tree, contains all the vertices, and the sum of its weights is the least possible. [[kiriakosv (Python)]](https://github.com/kiriakosv/Project_Solutions/tree/master/MinSpanTree)

 Data Structures
 ---------